-- k The period of time designated for public participation at a meeting in accordance with standing order 3(j) shall not exceed 15 minutes unless directed by the chairman of the meeting. - Subject to standing order 3(k), a member of the public shall not speak for more than five minutes. - • - m In accordance with standing order 3(j), a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given. - n A person shall raise their hand when requesting to speak. - •
+- h Members of the public may make representations, answer questions and give evidence at a Council or Committee meeting which they are entitled to attend in - respect of the business on the agenda - i The period of time designated for public participation at a meeting in accordance - with standing order 3(h) shall not exceed 15 minutes unless directed by the - chair of the meeting. - j Subject to standing order 3(i), a member of the public shall not speak for more than five minutes.

+- k In accordance with standing order 3(h), a question shall not require a response at the meeting nor start a debate on the question.
+The chair of the meeting may direct that a written or oral response be given. - A person shall raise their hand when requesting to speak.

-- o A person who speaks at a meeting shall direct their comments to the chairman of the meeting. - p Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - q Subject to standing order 3(s), a person who attends a meeting is permitted - to report on the meeting whilst the meeting is open to the public.
-To - "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - r A person present at a meeting may not provide an oral report or oral - commentary about a meeting as it takes place without permission. - • - s The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - t Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Mayor may in the absence of the - Mayor be done by, to or before the Deputy Mayor (if there is one). - u The Mayor, if present, shall preside at a meeting.
+M A person who speaks at a meeting shall direct their comments to the chair of the meeting.

+Only one person is permitted to speak at a time.
+If more than one person wants to speak, the chair of the meeting shall direct the order of speaking.

+- o Subject to standing order 3(g), a person who attends a meeting is permitted - to report on the meeting whilst the meeting is open to the public.
+To - "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - p A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission.

+- q The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - r Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Mayor may in the absence of the Mayor be done by, to or before the Deputy Mayor (if there is one). - The Mayor, if present, shall preside at a meeting.
 If the Mayor is absent from a meeting, the Deputy Mayor (if there is one) if present, shall preside.
-If both the Mayor and the Deputy Mayor are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - v Subject to a meeting being quorate, all questions at a meeting shall be - decided by a majority of the councillors and non-councillors with voting rights present and voting. - • - w The chairman of a meeting may give an original vote on any matter put to - the vote, and in the case of an equality of votes may exercise the chairman's - casting vote whether or not the chairman's original vote was given. - • x Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+If both the Mayor and the Deputy Mayor are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - t Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting rights present and voting.

+u The chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise the chair's casting vote whether or not the chair's original vote was given.